 CHEM 7334 (3).
 PROPOSAL METHODOLOGY.
-Student will conceive and fully develop an original research idea and write a proposal on this work.
+The student will conceive and fully develop an original research idea and write a proposal on this work.
 The proposal topic must be unrelated to the student's dissertation research topic.
 The proposal will be presented to and defended before a committee of faculty.
-The student will be judged on the novelty of the idea, the development of a sound and feasible method.
-Prerequisites: CHEM 6110-6119, 7121, 7233.
+The student will be judged on the novelty of the idea and the development of a sound and feasible method.
+Prerequisites: CHEM 6110-6119, CHEM 7121, CHEM 7233.